Meldiron/almost-gist/README.md

 8. Deploy project settings with `appwrite deploy settings`
 9. Deploy teams with `appwrite deploy teams`
 10. Deploy functions with `appwrite deploy functions`
+11. Set variables on deployed functions.
+There is `backend/functions` folder for each function.
+They all have `README.md` describing what variables they need

+## 👀 Setup Client

+1. Install libarries `npm install`
+2. Update `endpoint` in `services/appwrite.ts` (Appwrite endpoint from server setup)
+3. Start server `npm serve`

 ## 🚨 Setup Moderation

 1. Tell your moderator to create an account (sign in with GitHub)
-2. Add user to Moderators team.
-They will be able to edit and delete all gists
+2. Add user to `Moderators` team.
+They will be able to edit and delete all gists, comments and reactions

 ## 🚀 Deploy client

 1. Build with `npm build`
-2. Deploy from `.next`, or set up a static build
+2. Deploy from `.next`

+> If deploying to static hosting, use `npm run generate` instead, and deploy files from `out` folder.

 ## 🤝 Contributing

-To contribute to UI, make sure to use the [Geist UI](https://geist-ui.dev/) design system.
+To contribute to frontend, make sure to use the [Geist UI](https://geist-ui.dev/) design system.
+Also, make sure to use [TanStack Query](https://tanstack.com/query/v4/) for state management.

 When contributing to backend-related logic, make sure to sync-up `backend/appwrite.json` by running the `appwrite init` commands in the `backend` folder.